top of page

 Substitutions

-Substitutions can be made at any point during the game and are “rolling” but must notify the referee.
+Substitutions can be made at any point during the game and are “rolling”, but teams must notify the referee.
 Play will not stop for substitutions.
 There is no limit to the amount of substitutions a team can make.

 Goalkeepers and Goal Areas